 Sugars - I haven't tested them but I assume date syrup, monk fruit syrup or agave could replace maple syrup.
 And brown sugar can replace coconut palm sugar.

-Add-ins: Plain chocolate chip cookie dough is my favorite, but add cocoa to make a fudge brownie cookie dough, or try my edible brownie batter recipe.
-Here are more add-ins that are also fun:
+Add-ins: Vanilla chocolate chip cookie dough is my favorite but you can add 2 tablespoons of unsweetened cocoa to the batter to make a fudge brownie cookie dough.
+Or try my edible brownie batter recipe.
+Here are even more add-ins to consider:

 - cinnamon or even pumpkin spice to make a fall-oriented bite